Skip to content

 13.2 Conflicts of Interest

 Self-inclusion.
-CTX is included as a constituent outside standard eligibility criteria at a 2.0% weight.
-This is a deliberate, disclosed design decision.
+CTX is included as a constituent outside standard eligibility criteria at a fixed 2.0% weight of total index weight.
+This is a deliberate, disclosed design decision classified as an issuer reserve weight.

 Fee beneficiary.
-Cryptex Finance and CTX governance participants are beneficiaries of protocol fees generated by index-related activity.
+Cryptex Finance is the beneficiary of protocol fees generated by index-related activity.

 Methodology control.
 While core parameters are non-governable, the methodology committee retains discretion over sector assignment and edge-case eligibility.
 Committee members may hold CTX or related tokens.